SOS Children’s Villages Gulf Area Office is a branch office of

 International Annual Report 2016

 - Roughly one out of ten children is facing life’s challenges without adequate care and support.
-Our International Annual Report 2016 describes how SOS Children’s Villages supported children and families in 135 countries and territories worldwide, working with communities and partners towards ensuring that no child grows up alone.
+Our International Annual Report 2016 describes how SOS Children’s Villages supported children and families in 135 countries and territories worldwide.

 YouthCan! - Launching the new global partnership for youth employability